Measurement of the Casimir force between superconductors: Supplementary Information

 \subsubsection{Thermalization of drum motion}

 We calibrate the temperature to which the mode of our mechanical resonator thermalizes by sweeping the temperature of the dilution refrigerator.
 At each temperature, we measure the mechanical spectrum and fit a Lorentzian to the data.
-This way, we can extract the frequency $\omega_\mathrm{m}$, linewidth $\gamma_\mathrm{m}$ and the area of the mechanical peak.
-In Fig. \ref{FigThermalcalibration}, we plot the results of all three parameters.
+This way, we can extract the frequency $\omega_\mathrm{m}$, linewidth $\gamma_\mathrm{m}$, and the area of the mechanical peak.

-The frequency of the superconducting drum resonator shifts upwards with increasing temperatures, as shown in Fig.~\ref{FigThermalcalibration}\textbf{A}.
-From the stabilized base temperature of \SI{10}{\milli\kelvin}, we first heat the fridge and then cool down (arrows indicate the direction of the data points).
-The slight hysteresis between the upswing and downswing indicates a significant thermal inertia is present.
-Nonetheless, the frequency of the mechanical mode shifts all the way to \SI{10}{\milli\kelvin}, which indicates good thermal connection between the drum and the cold plate.